-- Click on the Visibility icon of the Posterized layer to hide it. - The Black layer should be the active layer. - Get the Move tool. - Open the Dark-Paint-Paper-SyndeeR.jpg (File > Open) from the class download. - Holding down the Shift key, click on the paper and drag it over to your document. - In the Menu Bar, choose Layer > Create Clipping Mask to clip the paper to the black layer. - On the document, click inside the bounding box, and move the paper around on the document if desired.
+- Click on the Visibility icon of the Posterize 1 layer to turn it off. - The Black layer should be the active layer. - Get the Move tool. - Open the Dark-Paint-Paper-SyndeeR.jpg (File > Open) from the class download. - Holding down the Shift key, click on the paper and drag it over to your document. - In the Menu Bar, choose Layer > Create Clipping Mask to clip the paper to the Black layer. - On the document, click inside the bounding box, and move the paper around on the document if desired.